criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/2-importance-weighting-estimator.md

 We can see that the ratios $ \frac{ \pi_{test}(green) } { \pi_{0}(green) } = 4 $ and $ \frac{ \pi_{test}(red) } { \pi_{0}(red) } = 0.25 $ are quite intuitive to apply here, and that the final formula is exactly the $IPS$ estimator has defined above.

 Note that this is correct because the choice of 'red' or 'green' were made **at random, following a known policy** $\pi_0$.
 It would **not** be correct anymore if the choice of red / green was depending on some other variables, and the "80% red, 20% green" was only the average on different users.
-In this case, such a reasoning would suffer from [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox)
+In this case, such a reasoning would certainly not work any more and could lead to totally wrong conclusions, as for example in the case of [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox)

 ### An unbiased estimator